 The Seven-Son Flower is a large deciduous shrub with a fountain head that terminates in creamy white flower clusters.
 This plant is native to China, and provides a good source of nectar for butterflies.
 The Seven-Son Flower is named for the white flowers that come in groups of seven.
 These flowers are the defining characteristic of the tree; they appear in whorls of seven tiny fragrant, creamy white, flowers in late summer through early fall.
-After the fall, the flowers are replaced by equally showy purple red fruit.
+The flowers are then replaced by equally showy purple red fruit.
 In addition, the Seven-Son Flower has a very distinct peeling bark.

 |Common Name||Seven-Son Flower|